smf-steve/parse_options/MUSING.md

          ( -l | --list )   # place the code here associated
                            # with the here "list" option
          ```
-     - the programmer's switch/case code fails into a recognized pattern
+     - the programmer's switch/case code falls into a recognized pattern

   1. {TBD}:
     I'm thinking of using compiler related approach to generate the code pattern for program.
 This approach is based upon the tool "Lex/Flex".
 If you are familiar with Lex, perhaps the following musing give you some insight to what I'm thinking.